Chinese Canadians in the Greater Toronto Area: History

-Vietnamese Chinese were among the people fleeing Vietnam after the Fall of Saigon in 1975.
+Vietnamese Chinese were among the people fleeing Vietnam after the fall of Saigon in 1975.
 Many of them did not speak Vietnamese.
 In general most ethnic Chinese originating from Southeast Asia arrived in Canada as refugees.

 Around 1980 Toronto's ethnic Chinese population became the largest in Canada with communities in the Old Chinatown and East Chinatown neighbourhoods.
 Until then, Vancouver had the largest ethnic Chinese population in Canada.
-Many Hong Kongers immigrated to Toronto in the 1980s and 1990s, partly because of the impending Handover of Hong Kong to Mainland China in 1997.
+Many Hong Kongers immigrated to Toronto in the 1980s and 1990s, partly because of the impending handover of Hong Kong to mainland China in 1997.
 Canada had resumed allowing independent immigrants into the country in 1985 after a temporary suspension that began in 1982.
 The Chinese population in the Toronto area doubled between 1986 and 1991.
 Many of the new arrivals settled in the northern suburbs of North York and Scarborough in the then-Metropolitan Toronto, as well as in Markham and Richmond Hill in York Region.
 The estimated total number of Hong Kongers who immigrated to the Toronto area from the 1960s to the 1990s was fewer than 200,000.

 In 1989, the Chinese Canadian community, along with the City of Toronto, commissioned a monument in order to commemorate the Chinese labourers who helped build the transcontinental railway across Canada in the late 19th century.
 Situated off Blue Jays Way and Navy Wharf Court, it features a sculpture and two boulders at the base of the sculpture.
-The boulders originate from the Rocky Mountains, with former employers of the Chinese labourers, Canadian Pacific Railroad, providing the boulders.
+The boulders originate from the Rocky Mountains, with former employers of the Chinese labourers, Canadian Pacific Railway, providing the boulders.

 Retired Senator Vivienne Poy wrote that there were fears of ethnic Chinese expressed in Toronto area media by 1990.
 There were 240,000 ethnic Chinese living in the Toronto area in 1991.

 Between 1979 and 1999, a total of 360,000 immigrants from China, most of them originating from Hong Kong, settled in the GTA.
 Toronto continued to have the largest Chinese population in Canada in 2000.

 By the turn of the 21st century, immigration from Hong Kong has significantly fallen.
 Mainland China has become the largest source of Chinese immigrants since 2000.